-Tara Reade allegations prompt former Sanders staffers to blast Biden, criticize Bernie's endorsement
+Tara Reade allegations spur ex-Sanders staffers to blast Biden, challenge Bernie's support

-Former Bernie Sanders staffers and supporters are speaking out against Joe Biden following sexual assault allegations against the ex-vice president, and in some cases are criticizing Sanders for endorsing his former rival.
+Former Bernie Sanders staffers and supporters are speaking out against Joe Biden following a sexual assault allegation against the ex-vice president -- and in some cases challenging Sanders to do the same.

-Biden has been accused of sexually assaulting former Senate staff member Tara Reade in 1993.
-His campaign has denied the allegations.
+Former Senate staff aide Tara Reade has accused Biden of assaulting her in 1993.
+His campaign has vehemently denied the allegations.

 TIMELINE SHOWS MEDIA, DEMS' DIFFERENT APPROACH TO TARA READE ACCUSATION AFTER KAVANAUGH FREE-FOR-ALL